The elections in Europe over the last few weeks got me thinking – if Bitcoin was a country, what would its democratic system look like?

 In my opinion, if you believe blockchains need a decentralized governance system, and want your vote to count, then you might want to consider investing in Decred instead.

 In contrast, Decred offers everyone who buys a ticket the same ratio of reward for staking (currently around 3-4% interest a month), regardless of wealth.
+Furthermore, the cost of a single ticket can be pooled amongst a group of individuals, with the rewards shared equally.
+This ensures anyone can stake regardless of the amount of Decred coins they hold.
 Almost 40% of all Decred coins in existence are currently staked, which I believe is a sign of how much faith the community has in the Decred project.
 In addition, Decreds free air drop made certain that coins were distributed evenly to everyone who believed in Decred, irrespective of their wealth or position in society.

 There is mention in the overview document that Tezos have decided to hold an un-capped ICO, like Ethereum did, to allow as many people as possible the opportunity to invest and “promote a widespread distribution of tokens”.
 However, while an un-capped ICO might of worked back in the day for Ethereum, when funds raised in ICOs came from mostly smaller ‘innovator phase’ investors, we are now probably in an ‘early adoption phase’ of blockchain technology.
 As a result much larger investors are purchasing millions of dollars worth of coins, snapping up large proportions of the total coins on offer in crowdsales.
 What worked in 2014 for Ethereum, a blockchain where decisions are made centrally by The Ethereum Foundation, might not be best for Tezos, who hope to have a blockchain with a decentralized governance system.
 My guess is that the average investor in the Tezos ICO will end up being a small fish in a very large ocean filled mostly with whales.